Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageWHAT IS INTRO TO REGROUPING (WHEN ADDING & SUBTRACTING)?You have learned before that 10 ones is equal to 1 ten.
+Download as PDF Download PDF View as Separate PageWHAT IS INTRO TO REGROUPING (WHEN ADDING & SUBTRACTING)?You have learned before that 10 ones is equal to 1 ten.
 When you add, you can regroup 1 ten as 10 ones.
 When you subtract, you can regroup 10 ones as 1 ten.

 To better understand Regrouping when Adding & Subtracting…